ShravyaKadur/bel-internship-2017/README.md

 #### Part 1

-IgniteWorkspace and IgniteDocumentation.docx make up the first section of the project.
+Generating a million messages and performing queries on them through Ignite make up the first section of the project.

 IgniteWorkspace contains all code and the IgniteDocumentation.docx contains the documentation.
 * Contains all main Java classes.